rochacbruno/impedimenta/c/CIS-4230/prog2/README.markdown

 Professor: Peter Chapin
 Due: Fri Nov 16 2012

+Note: The gcc makefile works (Makefile.gcc), but I don't know how to update the clang makefile (Makefile) for MPI.

 Question 1
 ----------
 Analyze the serial version of Barnes-Hut to determine the percentage of time